PintoGideon/ReactTraining/README.md

 I used Render Props Children while developing CraftMonkey but could not really get a grip over what was happening.
 I was following an online tutorial and it did not seem trivial than.

-This is our ToggleRenderPropsChildren component in App.js where we define the children as a function accepting accepting two arguments.
+This is our ToggleRenderPropsChildren component in App.js where we define the children as a function accepting two arguments.
 We can pass
 `on` to a component and use it to perform some task.

 ```javascript